Black Holes: Centaurus A

 Location in the sky: Centaurus Constellation

-Did you know: Centaurus A was first identified in 1826, but it wasn’t until 1949 when it became really interesting: Radio observations revealed that it is a very bright source, and later observations revealed it is made up of two galaxies that are merging.
+Did you know: Centaurus A was first identified in 1826, but it wasn’t until 1949 when it became really interesting: Radio observations revealed that Centaurus A is a very bright source of radio waves, and later observations revealed that it is made up of two galaxies that are merging.

 Explore More About Black Holes